fable-compiler/Fable.Python/README.md

 1. Add bindings for Python `ast` module (in progress)
 2. Use `ast` module to parse Python typeshed annotations
 3. Generate F# bindings

+## Road-map

+- Replace List.fs with Expression Block.py.
+List.fs currently depends on
+  Array.fs that is not an efficient list implmentation for Python.

+- Replace Array.fs with Expression TypedArray.py

+- Compile Fable.Library as a published library

+- Use poetry for Python references to Fable modules